Nick Offerman Bio: In His Own Words – Video Exclusive, News, Age, Photos

 NICK OFFERMAN BIO: AGE, EARLY LIFE AND EDUCATION

-Offerman was born in Joilet, Illinois on June 26, 1970, but raised in Minooka, Illinois by his mother Cathy, a nurse, and father Rick, a middle school social studies teacher.
+Offerman was born in Joilet, Illinois on June 26, 1970 (age: 51), but raised in Minooka, Illinois by his mother Cathy, a nurse, and father Rick, a middle school social studies teacher.
 He has two sisters, Carrie and Laurie, and a brother named Matt, who were all raised Catholic.
 The family lived comfortably in their middle-class upbringing.
 Offerman is of English, Irish, German, Swiss-German and other European descendences.

 Ray Offerman, his grandfather, owned a farm where Offerman spent a lot of time as a kid.
 There he learned how to work the land and use tools.
 Additionally, Offerman credits his grandfather, who was a natural comedian and a local mayor of his town, as his greatest comedic influence.

-In high school, Offerman played the saxophone and a couple different sports.
+In high school, Offerman played the saxophone and a couple of different sports.
 He graduated from the University of Illinois at Urbana–Champaign in 1993, where he earned his bachelor’s of fine arts in acting.
 The same year, Offerman co-founded Defiant Theatre, which was a Chicago-based experimental theatre company before it disbanded in 2004.
 However, it was named Best Experimental Theatre by Chicago Magazine in 1999.

 During college, Offerman made ends meet by using his carpentry skills to create props for local theater houses and installing roofing.